-Consular processing is when a foreign national applies for an immigrant visa at a US embassy or consulate abroad.
+Consular processing is when a foreign national applies for an immigrant visa at a U.S. embassy or consulate abroad.
 Consular processing can be used to Bring a Spouse to the USA.

-In this article, we will discuss the basics of consular processing, including how to apply, the cost, the processing time, and the differences between consular processing and adjustment of status.
+We will discuss the basics of consular processing, including how to apply, the cost, the processing time, and the differences between consular processing and adjustment of status.

-As an established immigration attorney in Texas, we handle consular processing applications and adjustment of status filings.
+As an established immigration attorney in Texas, we handle both consular processing applications and adjustment of status filings.
 If you have any questions you need to be answered, we are here to help.

-Consular processing and status adjustment are two ways an individual can apply for lawful permanent residence in the US.
+Consular processing and status adjustment are two ways an individual can apply for lawful permanent residence in the U.S.

 It is mainly the location where the visas are processed that distinguishes these two processes.